At Google I/O 2026, Google turned Search into its most important AI platform.

 And this is where Search truly changes its nature.

-For decades, finding information has been an active behavior: open Google, type a query, compare results, visit sites.
+For decades, looking for information was an active behavior.
+Open Google, type a query, compare results, visit sites.

 With Search Agents, search progressively becomes a continuous and persistent process.